By Moss Ruskin

 What made me start wanting to?

-Jaden Ralph is an aspiring neuropsychologist and habitual bed hog in her early twenties.
+Moss Ruskin is an aspiring neuropsychologist and habitual bed hog in her early twenties.
 She is a single mother of two cacti, Frog and Marzipan, a recent college graduate, and is often told her jokes are really funny but depressing.
-When not being too busy for her own good she can be found in the Nashville, Tn area drinking chocolate milk under a blanket and wondering what reality actually is or knocking something over.
+When not being too busy for her own good she can be found in the Nashville, TN area drinking chocolate milk under a blanket and wondering what reality actually is or knocking something over.
 Probably the latter, honestly.